league-curriculum/Python-Apprentice/docs/source/gs_codespaces.md

-# Getting Strarted with Codespaces
+# Getting Started with Codespaces

 ## Create a Codespace